Vaufreyd/RGBDSyncSDK/Kinect/README.md

 ## Kinect Folder

 The Kinect folder contains data definition that permits to read data from the Kinect2 device under Linux and obviously Windows (not tested on Mac OSX).
-Classes to record and/or process only all data comming from the Kinect2 devide are provided (Windows Only).
+Classes to record and/or process all data comming from the Kinect2 device are provided (Windows Only).

 ## Participate!